Ferozsons: History

+81-D1, Main Boulevard, Gulberg III, Lahore, Pakistan.

 Operations

 Now the company is spread countrywide in 26 big cities of Pakistan.
 It does the publishing, printing and selling of the books.
 It is a large book distribution network in Pakistan.
 It has created its retailing and distribution network in 200 markets including Lahore, Karachi, Rawalpindi and other major cities of Pakistan.
 Company has five outlets in Lahore and one each in Karachi and Rawalpindi with its head-office at The Mall road, Lahore.

 Closure of historic branch

 The Ghulam Rasool building at The Mall, Lahore where Ferozsons started operations was closed down in January 2017, while the company operated from other branches in the city and elsewhere in the country.
 In the summer of 2012, the bookstore survived a fire which continued for days and caused losses worth an estimated Rs150 million.
 The fire started on May 30 and caused the wooden roof of the building to collapse.

 Within a month of the fire, the bookstore opened to the public again.
 The management made temporary arrangements and restarted sales on June 27, 2012 with a five-member team managing it.
 However, the building itself took months to get restored to its former state.